University of Miami: Student housing

-The University of Miami's main campus in Coral Gables houses 5,415 enrolled students, 89 percent of whom are freshman.
+The University of Miami's main campus in Coral Gables houses 4,590 enrolled students, 89 percent of whom are freshman.
 The university's on-campus housing consists of five residential colleges and one apartment-style housing area available only to undergraduate degree-seeking students.
-The residential colleges are divided into two dormitory-style residence halls and three suite-style residence halls: The first, McDonald and Pentland Towers of Hecht Residential College and the Walsh and Rosborough Towers of Stanford Residential College, are commonly referred to as the "Freshman Towers".
+The residential colleges are divided into two dormitory-style residence halls and three suite-style residence halls: The first, McDonald and Pentland Towers of Hecht Residential College (demolished in 2022) and the Walsh and Rosborough Towers of Stanford Residential College, (demolished in 2024) are commonly referred to as the "Freshman Towers".
+The removal of these two dorms makes way for Centennial Village, which opened its first phase to students in the fall of 2024.
+Phase 2 is set to open in the fall of 2026.
 The second, Eaton Residential College, which originally housed only women, and Mahoney/Pearson Residential Colleges have suite-style housing with double-occupancy rooms connected by a shared bathroom.

 In addition to these five residential colleges, the university campus includes a student residential area called University Village, which consists of seven buildings with apartment-style annual contract housing including fully furnished kitchen facilities.
-University Village is available only to juniors and seniors but previously had been open to graduate students and students of the School of Law until 2009.
-The University of Miami also has seven fraternity houses, on San Amaro Drive opposite the university's intramural fields, called "Fraternity Row".
-The seven fraternities, which offer housing to student members of these fraternities, include: Alpha Epsilon Pi, Alpha Sigma Phi, Lambda Chi Alpha, Pi Kappa Phi, Sigma Alpha Epsilon, Sigma Chi, and Zeta Beta Tau.
-Sororities are housed in on-campus suites, which do not currently serve as residences.
+University Village is available only to juniors and seniors; until 2009, it had also been open to graduate and School of Law students.

 Lakeside Village, a residential complex of 25 interconnected buildings, provides student housing for 1,115 sophomores, juniors, and seniors.
-This $153 million project was completed in August 2020.